 The maximum exposure to credit risk, excluding the value of any collateral or other security, at the balance date to recognised financial assets, is the carrying amount, net of any provisions for impairment of those assets, as disclosed in the Statement of Financial Position and notes to the financial statements.
+The Company does not have any material credit risk exposure to a single receivable or group of debtors under financial instruments entered into by the Company.

-There are no amounts of collateral held as security at 30 June 2016.
+There are no amounts of collateral held as security at 30 June 2017.